AdamCoscia/Conversational-VUI/README.md

 The tool is entirely client-side, browser-based, and written in pure JavaScript.

-Several JavaScript libraries such as `compromise` were downloaded and are loaded into the tool automatically.
-Other libraries such as `SpeechSynthesis` are built-in to some browser environments.
-The complete list of included libraries and a short of description of their purpose in this project is as
+Third-party JavaScript libraries (`annyang`, `compromise`) were downloaded and are loaded into the tool automatically.
+Standard interfaces (`SpeechSynthesis`, `SpeechRecognition`, `HTMLAudioElement`) are built-in to browser environments by default.
+The complete list of included libraries and a short of description of their purpose in this project is as follows:
-follows:

 ### Web Speech API